Museum of the Origins of Man

 clikka per ingrandire l'immagine

-Fig. 9,11) Two-faced zooanthropomorphic sculpture.
-It represents a human head (on the left) joined through the nape to a head of animal (on the right).
-The style is of extreme realism, and represents a suffering expression.
-Eyes and nose are in relief, and also the features of the cheek, that seems a grimace (frontal view A) are well represented.
+Fig. 9.11) Bicephalic zooanthropomorphic sculpture representing a human head (left) joined at the neck to an animal head (right).
+The style is of extreme realism, and represents an expression of suffering.
+Eyes and nose are in relief, as are the features of the cheek, seeming a grimace (frontal view A) and are well-executed.

 Origin: Vado Ligure, Savona, Italy.